 One of the principal problems with normal WCF development is code reuse.
 No matter how well you design your classes on the server, once the proxy generator has touched them you get nothing but simple DTOs.
 This article shows how to bypass the proxy generator so that your client and server can share code.

-Heshan Suriyaarachchi covers some of the key concepts of the Apache Axis2 Web Service engine and how it can be extended to support JVM based scripting languages such as Jython, Jruby, etc allowing them to be used to both expose web services and write web service clients.
+Heshan Suriyaarachchi explores how Apache Axis2 can be extended to support JVM based scripting languages allowing them to be used to both expose web services and write web service clients.
+1

 SOAP and REST both work, and both have pros and cons around interfacing to web services.
 But, it is up to the web developer to make the decision of which approach may be best for each particular case.
 24